Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 1. Sunlight Exposure

 • Reduced Sunlight: During the winter months, people generally receive less exposure to sunlight, which is the primary source of vitamin D. This can lead to a deficiency if you’re not getting enough from your diet or supplements.
-Vitamin D deficiency is more common in northern latitudes and during months with limited sunlight.
+These vitamin Deficiency is more common in northern latitudes and during months with limited sunlight.

 1. Seasonal affective disorder